klept0/rPi-station/README.md

 - **Authentication failures**: Delete `.spotify_cache` and re-authenticate
 - **No track info**: Verify Spotify is playing and app has proper permissions
 ```

-The updated README now includes:
-- Clear section about the WiFi management service
-- Installation instructions for the optional WiFi service
 - Usage guide for connecting to and using the web interface
 - Service management commands
 - Dependencies specific to the WiFi service